Total pageviews

 Boozhoo!
 Biindigen miinawaa nindaadizooke wigamigong; enji-zaagi'iding miinawaa gikendaasong.
 Ningad-aadizooke noongom giizhigad!

 Hello!
-Welcome back in my Storytelling Lodge where legends and teaching stories are told.
+Welcome once again to my Storytelling Lodge, where legends and teaching tales are shared.

-By way of a blog series called "REFLECTIONS OF THE GREAT LAKES," accompanied by my artwork and jewelry designs, as well as by artwork by befriended artists who draw from the same source, I pay homage to, and aspire to recapture, the spirit and beauty and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
-These freshwater lakes, which are unrivaled as to their sheer magnitude, are a natural resource of immense proportions once respected, revered and held sacred, yet nowadays unappreciated by many as their ecosystem is largely being misused and abused by commercial fishery and timber companies, as well as power plants and various international chemical corporations.
-Meanwhile, the ever-increasing tourist economy has slipped in sync with water levels that fall at an alarming rate.
-Make no mistake, the lakes and their adjoining waterways, which have nourished many generations of our People, physically as well as spiritually, are under serious threat...
+Through a blog series titled "REFLECTIONS OF THE GREAT LAKES," featuring my artwork and jewelry designs alongside creations by fellow artists inspired by the same source, I honor and seek to recapture the spirit, beauty, and majesty of GICHIGAMIIN, the Great Seas of the Anishinaabe People.
+These unparalleled freshwater lakes, once respected, revered, and held sacred, are a vast natural resource now largely unappreciated.
+Their ecosystem is being misused and abused by commercial fisheries, timber companies, power plants, and various international chemical corporations.
+Meanwhile, the growing tourist economy aligns with the alarming decline in water levels.
+Make no mistake, the lakes and their connected waterways, which have nourished many generations of our People both physically and spiritually, are under serious threat...

 _______________________________________________________________________________